dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 The requirements are categorized into solution modes and inputs, solution integration and user interaction, and solution output with quality attributes like modifiability, extendibility, and configurability.

 ### Solution modes
-The following modes shall be supported to run the solution:
+The proposed solution should support the following modes:

-- Standalone application: because the solution is required to be executed on demand it should be possible to run as a usual application without any dependencies on the target environment;
+Standalone application: The solution should be designed to run as a standalone application, allowing it to be executed on demand without any dependencies on the target environment.
+This mode provides flexibility for manual execution of the solution.

-- Separate step in CI/CD pipeline: Because the regular assessment of architecture might be required, it should be possible to run it as integrated into CI/CD pipeline step.
+Integration with CI/CD pipeline: The solution should have the capability to integrate seamlessly into a CI/CD pipeline as a separate step.
+This mode enables regular assessment of the architecture within the automated pipeline.

-In the scope of CI/CD, there should be a possibility to set initial architecture as referenced one and any deviations from it should be reported as drifts.
+In the context of the CI/CD mode, the following features should be supported:

-Once the drift is detected, there should be an option to approve or decline the changes with comments.
+Initial architecture reference: The solution should allow setting an initial architecture as a reference point.
+Any deviations from this reference architecture should be identified as architecture drifts.

-The description for change shall be provided with impact analysis so the user can acknowledge the cost of change.
+Drift reporting and approval process: When a drift is detected, the solution should provide an option to approve or decline the changes with comments.
+The description of the change should include an impact analysis, allowing the user to understand the cost associated with the proposed change.

-For any drift, there should be a possibility to save the document keeping the description of drifts or erosion to help it analyze later.
+Documenting drifts and erosion: The solution should provide the ability to save the documentation that describes drifts or erosions.
+This documentation can be useful for future analysis and reference.
+It should be easily accessible for review and analysis purposes.

-Widely used CI/CD tools like Jenkins, Bamboo, etc. have to be easily integrated with proposed solutions.
+Integration with popular CI/CD tools: The solution should be easily integrated with widely used CI/CD tools such as Jenkins, Bamboo, etc. This ensures compatibility and seamless integration into existing CI/CD workflows.

 ### Solution inputs
 The inputs for the proposed solution can be: